dominatordq/iProtektFileTransfer/README.md

 |**Data Type**   |`STRING`|`DATETIME`            |`STRING`            |`NUMBER`          |`NUMBER`               |

 ### SFTP Requirements
 You will be required to send (via SFTP) **one CSV file with transaction data going back one full year (historical data)**.
-After the historical data is transferred, **subsequent CSV files should be sent (via SFTP) once a day with all the transaction data for the current day**.
+After the historical data is transferred, **subsequent CSV files should be sent (via SFTP) once a day with all the transaction data for the current day (realtime data)**.
-The CSV files must follow the CSV File Format above.
+Both the hisotical and realtime data must follow the CSV File Format above.

 ## How to Send A File